joycehan/strikingly-interview-test-instructions-iOS/README.md

 2. **Give Me A Word**
   - After getting the secret key, you can ask the system to give you a word
+  - Provide a way for the user to request a new word
   - Remember to include BOTH your "userId" and "secret", and put the correct "action" as "nextWord"
   - In the response you will have "word" in the JSON.
 The "*" indicates the characters that you have to guess in a word.
 The number "*" in the word key tells you the number of charaters in a word.
   - What kinds of Words will appear in the game? please read [Words](https://github.com/kangbiu/strikingly-interview-test-instructions/edit/master/README.md#words) section